-Thank you for choosing Alcohol Detection Systems, enclosed you will find a user’s manual that covers the use of the ADS Determinator Ignition Interlock Device.
-After reading this entire manual, you should have a good understanding of the use of our device, if not re-read the material, and the installer will walk you through the basics.
-There is a lot of information here so take your time and familiarize yourself as much as you can with it.
+We know you have a choice of interlock providers, thank you for choosing Alcohol Detection Systems.
+In this User’s Manual, you will find all the information you need to make your time with our device as easy as possible.
+After reading this entire manual, you should have a good understanding of the use of the device.
+If not, re-read the material.
+Finally, the installer will walk you through the basics.
+There is a lot of information here, so take your time and familiarize yourself as much as you can with it.

 warning! any person tampering, circumventing, obscuring camera images, or otherwise misusing this device is guilty of tampering, tampers will be detected by the device and reported to adot, or your sentencing agency.

-Please read the entire manual it will help you to understand, the entire process!
+Please read the entire manual.
+It will help you to understand the entire process!
 The most important thing to remember is that this unit is used to detect what is on your breath.
 The unit is alcohol specific so the only chemical you need to be concerned with is alcohol.
-Unfortunately, Alcohol is present in some everyday things you may not think of.
-Mouthwash Cough syrups, perfumes, colognes, hair spray, and Hand sanitizers will have alcohol in them and if you are exposed to them prior to providing a sample you may fail a test for obvious reasons.
-If you fail a startup test it will result in you waiting for the device to allow you to take a new test.
-It is highly recommended if you are exposed to these chemicals you must allow adequate time for your body to purge these chemicals prior to attempting a breath test.
-If you were to blow a failure of .020 or above during a startup test the unit will go into a short time out depending on the level of failure.
-If this does occur immediately drink a glass of water and rinse your mouth out so that any residual alcohol is washed away and compete a retest as soon as the device will allow.
-Upon completion of this timeout (usually 3 – 10 min) you should retest.
-Failures may result in a violation so think about what you have been exposed to prior to attempting to start your vehicle.
+Unfortunately, alcohol is present in some everyday things you may not think of.
+Mouthwash, cough syrups, perfumes, colognes, hair spray, and hand sanitizers have alcohol in them, and, if you are exposed to them prior to providing a sample, you may fail a test.
+If you fail a startup test, it will result in you waiting for the device to allow you to take a new test.
+It is highly recommended if you are exposed to these chemicals, you allow adequate time for your body to purge these chemicals prior to attempting a breath test.
+If you blow a failure of .020 or above during a startup test, the unit will go into a time out.
+If this does occur, turn off your ignition, immediately drink a glass of water, and rinse your mouth out so that any residual alcohol is washed away, then compete a retest as soon as the device will allow.
+Upon completion of this timeout (usually 2-5 min) you should retest.
+Multiple failures may result in a violation, so think about what you have been exposed to prior to starting the vehicle.

-Once you start the vehicle the unit will randomly test you while the vehicle is running, once in the first 15 min, and then at a rate of 2 an hour after that.
-When calling for a retest the unit will light up beep and say, “retest required please provide sample” ADS recommends you pull over to a safe location to perform random retests.
-Random Retest should not be performed while the vehicle is moving.
-Once you’re in a safe position to perform the test, leave the vehicle running, and perform the test as required.
-Look at the display and listen to the voice commands.
-This will allow you to get familiar with the retest procedure, without the distraction of driving.
-Remember you have 3 minutes to provide the sample!
+Once you start the vehicle, the unit will randomly test you while the vehicle is running.
+When calling for a retest the unit will light up beep and say “retest required please provide sample.”
+ADS recommends you pull over to a safe location for the retest, as the random retest should not be performed while the vehicle is moving.
+Once you’re in a safe position to perform the test, leave the vehicle running, look at the display, and listen to the voice commands.
+This will allow you to get familiar with the retest procedure without the distraction of driving.
+Remember, you have 5 minutes to provide the sample.
 All you need to do is present a sample just like a startup test.
-Obstruction of the Camera is considered a violation of Arizona State law, and can be punishable by requirement extension, or suspension of your driving privilege The unit will once again analyze the sample and give you “Test Passed”.
-If for some reason you were to fail, you will be required to retest until you provide a passing test.
-This result however could result in a 7-day lockout countdown which does not lock you out immediately that would lock you out after 7 days, this will give you 7 days to start your vehicle normally, but the unit will display a service notification each time you attempt a startup.
-You will need to contact Alcohol Detection Systems at our toll-free number as soon as possible after receiving this message.
-The most common cause of 7-day lock outs is not from failing tests it is from not completing the random retest in time.
+The unit will once again analyze the sample and give you “Test Passed”.
+If for some reason you were to fail, you will be required to retest until you provide a passing test, or turn off the ignition.
+This result however could result in a LOCK DUE 3 DAYS message, which does not lock you out immediately, but would lock you out after 3 days.
+This will give you 3 days to start your vehicle normally, but the unit will display a service notification each time you attempt a startup.
+You will need to contact Alcohol Detection Systems at our toll free number as soon as possible after receiving this message.
+The most common cause of 3-day lock outs is not from failing tests; it is from not completing the random retest in time.
 The most common cause for this is people leaving the vehicle running unattended.
-ADS recommends taking the keys with you when you leave the vehicle it’s just cheaper for you, anytime something out of the ordinary occurs you should make a record of it in your log, in the event your sentencing agency has a question for you about the incident.
-Now any time you pass a test or turn the vehicle off you will activate a 3-minute free start timer.
+We recommend taking the keys with you when you leave the vehicle.
+Anytime something out of the ordinary occurs you should make a record of it in your log in the event your sentencing agency has a question for you about the incident.
+Any time you pass a test or turn the vehicle off, you will activate a 3 minute free start timer.
 This will allow you to restart the vehicle without a new start up test.
-If your engine stalls, turn off your key then turn your key back on, wait for the unit to say “you may start your vehicle” then start the vehicle back up
+If your engine stalls, turn off your key then turn your key back on, wait for the unit to say “you may start your vehicle,” then start the vehicle back up.

-This is the camera used to capture images of the driver at various points once the Determinator is activated, and at various points while the vehicle is running.
-Movement, or obstruction of this component is a violation of Arizona State Law, and will be detected electronically by the device and when the Arizona DOT reviews the images.
-Penalties may include but are not limited to extension of your interlock requirement, furthermore it may prevent your vehicle from being authorized to start.
+This is the camera used to capture images of the driver one the Determinator is activated and at various points while the vehicle is running.
+Movement, or obstruction of this component is a violation of Arizona State Law, and will be detected electronically by the device and when the state reviews the images.

 The Vehicle Module is wired to the vehicle’s electrical system.
 It is out of sight of the user and provides the connection to the vehicle.
-The cord is permanently attached to the Vehicle Module and is used to attach the handheld unit.
+The cord is permanently attached to the Vehicle Module and connects to the Hand Held.

 Plug the Hand Held Unit into the Cable.
 The connector is keyed and will only plug in with the connector writing “up”.
 To remove, squeeze the both sides of the connector and gently pull.